Department of Natural Resources

 Federal Aid in Wildlife Restoration

 The Guide to Hunting and Trapping in Maryland is a publication of the Department of Natural Resources, Wildlife and Heritage Service.
-Ads promoting political advocacy or ads regarding alcohol, tobacco and/or ads of a sexual nature will not be accepted.
+Political advocacy ads, ads promoting alcohol, tobacco or recreational drugs and ads of a sexual nature will not be accepted.
 The Maryland Department of Natural Resources, Wildlife and Heritage Service is not responsible for any advertising claims contained herein.
 The department disclaims any liability regarding product pricing, claims, descriptions, availability or condition.
 No warranty is expressed or implied concerning product errors, omissions or misprints.

 This publication is intended as a guide only.
 For state laws and regulations, see the Natural Resources Article of the Annotated Code of Maryland and the Code of Maryland Regulations, Title 08 at the following web sites: